-To the extent it was express, see Minutes of the meeting of the board of directors of DSH held on 18 August 2014, "Adoption of full year accounts".
+To the extent it was express, see Minutes of the meeting of the board of directors of DSH held on 18 August 2014, "Adoption of full year accounts", and Potts Affidavit, paragraph [551].

 To the extent it was implied, it was implied from this express statement and from the matters in paragraphs 8 and 12 above.